santiagobiali/flarum-ext-logo/readme.md

 # santiagobiali/flarum-ext-logo
-A [Flarum](http://flarum.org) extension to change the title to an image, supports multiple services like local storage and imgur.
+A [Flarum](http://flarum.org) extension to change forum title into an image.

 ---